o7-Fire/Discord-Bots/README.md

 # Discord-Bots
-meant for public since people have a use for it too
+meant for public since people have a use for it too.